-Rocket Languages Review: Rocket offers online premium audio-based courses along with a wide range of learning tools and games, to help you become fluent in your target language faster.
+Rocket Languages are premium audio courses with a wide range of learning tools and games, to help busy and ambitious learners get fluent faster.

 One of my favourite activities here on Actual Fluency is to give language software, apps, courses and other methods a good test to see if it's useful and effective to learn languages with.